marcoswastaken/erdos_paware/README.md

 # Pawsitive Retrieval (Aware Data Project)

+This project was completed by Marcos Ortiz, Sayantan Roy, Karthik Prabhu, Kristina Knoles, and Diptanil Roy, as part of [The Erdös Institute](https://www.erdosinstitute.org/) Deep Learning Boot Camp (Spring, 2024).

+Our project is detailed below, and you can follow along with the main steps through the demonstration notebooks and data provided in the [/paw_demo/](../paw_demo/) directory.

 ## Objective

 Given an arbitrary user query and a dataset of human-generated content, build an algorithm to identify and rank the relevant content in the dataset, such that the match set can be retrieved quickly and accurately